martinjurkovic/Synthetic-data-generation-project/RESULTS.md

-# A Survey and Empirical Comparison of Synthetic Data Generation Methods for Relational Data
+# A Survey and Empirical Comparison of Synthetic Data Generation Methods for Relational Data: Visualized results
-## Visualized results

 ## Single Table Visualizations